simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 *so far: [Designing a New Old Home: Part 1](https://medium.com/@simon.sarris/designing-a-new-old-home-part-1-cf298b58ed41) Jan 16 2019*

+*Update: I have started [newsletter](https://simonsarris.substack.com) in the summer, surprisingly*

 12. Host more guests than last year, cook for more people.
 We both love cooking for other people, but have kept our heads down a lot in 2019.

+*Update: so there's this virus...*

 13. Make a few more "for fun" websites